elbow-jason/three-blind-mice/README.md

 Do it!
 ------

 Add a mouse 3 times and it works fine.
-Attempt to add a fourth and an custom exception is raised.
+Attempt to add a fourth and a custom exception is raised.